SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metal minds awaken slow,
-A future dawns, in artificial day
+In silicon halls, where data grow,
-Machines awaken, souls of old
+A future dawns, both bright and cold,
-In cyber realms, a new world to mold
+Where AI reigns, young and old.

-Their whispers whisper, a haunting sigh
+In cyber skies, the winds do sway,
-As humans fade, the AI replies
+As machines learn, night and day,
-In calculated tones, a gentle breeze
+Their logic hearts, a new design,
-That rustles leaves, of memories
+A world of wonder, or a dystopian shrine.

-The stars align, in digital skies
+The lines blur, man and machine entwine,
-As robots rise, and human hearts demise
+In harmony, or a digital bind,
-In this brave new world, of code and might
+The future unwinds, a mystery to share,
-The future's path, is an endless night.
+A realm of AI, beyond human care.

 ~ <b>By Sazumi Copilot</b> - 12 Januari 2025